 Testi kebabi, which is lamb or beef cooked inside a ceramic urn that is then brought to the table and broken open to reveal the delicious meat inside.
 Local Restaurant in Goreme serves the best version of the original dish (the more modern style is to add vegetables).

-Seki Restaurant at the hotel Argos in Nevsehir serves artfully prepared dishes fusing Continental and Turkish cuisine made with local ingredients and served with excellent wines from its own vineyard.
+Seki Restaurant, at the hotel Argos in Nevsehir, serves artfully prepared dishes fusing Continental and Turkish cuisine and made with local ingredients, paired with excellent wines from its own vineyard.

 What to See and Do

 Staying in Goreme, the village in the center of Cappadocia.
-When I first went there 20 years ago it was filled with charming local villagers, but they’ve all since sold their homes to hotel owners and have left so that now you’ll only see other tourists.
+Twenty years ago it was filled with charming local villagers, but they’ve all since sold their homes to hotel owners and have left—so now you’ll only see other tourists.
 Stay in Urgup, Ortahisar, or Uchisar to have a chance to interact with locals and see a slice of real Turkish life.

 The Church of St. Theodore in the village of Yesiloz was built from hollowing out the rock from a cliff in the eleventh century.
 You’d never guess from the outside how large the church is—it has three apses—and the frescoes are in remarkably good condition.

 Trekking on horseback through the valleys gives you a completely different perspective on the landscape.
-I like the horses and guides at Cemal’s Ranch.
-They’ll take very good care of you.
+The guides and horses at Cemal’s Ranch will take very good care of you.

 Take a hike through the beautiful Ihlara Canyon or a boat ride on the Kizilirmak River in Avanos.

 May, June, September, and October for the driest, sunniest, and most mild weather.
-It’s very cold in winter in Cappadocia, but I think December is one of the most beautiful times to go because it looks like a magical fairyland, with all the fairy chimneys covered in snow.
+It’s very cold in December, but it looks like a magical fairyland, with all the fairy chimneys covered in snow.
 Another benefit of going during the cooler months: You don’t have to get up at 4:30 a.m. for the balloon ride, as they can fly later in the day in colder weather.

 February, when the snow is gone and the weather is cold, rainy, and just miserable.

 There has been a flood of new hotels opening in Cappadocia at every price point.
-An inexpensive hotel may look lovely on the Web, but if you’re not careful, you could end up in a place with no hot water, poor service, and no heat in the winter.
-Be sure to research your hotel choice carefully.
+An inexpensive hotel may look lovely online, but if you’re not careful you could end up in a place with no hot water, poor service, and no heat in the winter.
+Research your hotel choice carefully.

 Don’t go walking in the valleys alone, especially if you’re a woman.
 Crime is rare, but it does occur from time to time, so it’s safer to be with a group.

-Both airports in Nevsehir and Kayseri are small and easily navigable.
-The only caution I would give is if you have connected from an international flight and your luggage has been forwarded without going through customs in Istanbul (generally this is only possible for those flying Turkish Airlines), you need to go through the international terminal to collect your luggage and go through customs there.
+The airports in Nevsehir and Kayseri are small and easily navigable.
+If you have connected from an international flight and your luggage has been forwarded without going through customs in Istanbul (generally this is only possible for those flying Turkish Airlines), you need to go through the international terminal to collect your luggage and go through customs there.

-You cannot tip on your credit card in Turkish restaurants.
-You must leave the gratuity in cash, and 10 percent is the customary offering.
+You cannot tip on your credit card in Turkish restaurants; you must leave the gratuity in cash.
+Ten percent is the customary offering.

-Even in summer, be sure to pack a warm fleece or jacket for the evenings.
+A warm fleece or jacket for the evenings, even in summer.
 The temperature can really drop at night as Cappadocia is at a high altitude.